sverzegnassi/coreapps-doc-test/CONTRIBUTING.md

 ### Design UI and UX

-Good software don't just work, but it's also accessible, beautiful, and usable.
+Good software doesn't just work, but it's also accessible, beautiful, and usable.

-We have just started to focus on visuals and Human Interface Design, therefore our set of tools might be very incomplete.
 Here's where we need your help!
 If you are an artist or a designer, feel free to open a report on our GitHub Issues trackers, open a discussion in the [Design section](https://forums.ubports.com/category/40/design) of our forum, or contact us using one of our [channels](/SUPPORT.md).

 We want to create a community of designers that helps with the creation of great apps.